Arty2/userstyles/README.md

 ### Hide dickbars

 Hides “dickbars” ([as defined by John Gruber](https://daringfireball.net/linked/2011/03/06/dickbar)), i.e. annoying CTAs and floating bars in several websites.
-Currently: facebook.com; instagram.com; linkedin.com, tumblr.com; twitter.com; newyorker.com; nytimes.com (incl. wirecutter); wired.com; artforum.com; japantimes.co.jp; kathimerini.gr, verge.com.
+Currently: facebook.com; instagram.com; linkedin.com, tumblr.com; twitter.com; newyorker.com; nytimes.com (incl. wirecutter); wired.com; artforum.com; japantimes.co.jp; kathimerini.gr; verge.com; artforum.com; creativeapplications.net.
 These UserStyles are neither able nor intent to bypass [paywalls](https://en.wikipedia.org/wiki/Paywall), but instead provide a convenient way to view content without obstructions.
 Please be aware that they are not thoroughly tested, and on occasion may break useful functionality of the targeted websites, such as login pop-ups.
 For more complete applications, there are elaborate solutions such as [@yourduskquibbles/webannoyances](https://github.com/yourduskquibbles/webannoyances) or [12ft.io](https://12ft.io/).

 📦 [Install this style](https://raw.githubusercontent.com/Arty2/userstyles/master/_hide-dickbars.user.css)